Updated: April 28, 2025

 How Much Are the Collection Financial Standards?

-The Collection Financial Standards are not generous, although they recently rose greatly due to inflation.
+The Collection Financial Standards are not generous, but they're pegged to inflation, so in 2022, they increased substantially due to high inflation.
 If you want to use certain types of tax relief, the IRS thinks you should live very meagerly until you pay off your tax liability.
 As a result, the standards are relatively low.
 They just allow for necessary expenses.
 However, the IRS may allow other expenses if you can show they are necessary for you and/or your family's production of income or health and welfare.

 Housing and Utilities